astoeckel/ev3_event_broker/README.md

 The programs in this repository are designed to be extremely fast ‒ for example, the server program `ev3_broker_server` running on the EV3 brick will never perform any heap allocations after startup, and the use of UDP as an underlying protocol minimizes overhead.
 This software can be used in high-speed control loops (running at about 100 Hz), where the controller resides on the host computer.

-**Note:** Right now, the software does not contain support for devices other than the `tacho-motor`.
+**Note:** As of now, the software does not contain support for devices other than the `tacho-motor`.

 ## Features